EspressoPlus/gogo-workflow/git-workflow.md

 git checkout main
 git pull origin main
 ```
-Check how your branch differs from main .. you should see all the differences in your code
+Check how your branch differs from main.
+You should see all the differences in your code
 ```bash
 git diff test-back-dao
 ```